 Faculty

 Evan Harrel is the Chief Operating Officer of the Center for Compassionate Leadership.
 He leads the Center’s thought leadership efforts and the integration of scientific and business research into the work of the Center.
-For the last fifteen years, he has worked in the nonprofit field, including as an executive director and as a consultant and board member to several nonprofits.
+For the last twenty years, he has worked in the nonprofit field, including as an executive director and as a consultant and board member to several nonprofits.
 Evan has taught about compassion to both nonprofit organizations and for-profit corporate boards.

 Prior to beginning work in the nonprofit sector, Evan was an investment manager for over twenty years where he managed a thirty-billion-dollar equity mutual fund.
 He was awarded a Master of Business Administration degree, with distinction, from Harvard Business School and a Bachelor of Arts degree, cum laude, from Princeton University.